animal-tree/BrokenWisdoms-TheReturnofNort/2-Opposing-views.md

 - I even fasted during Tayler, before the Tayler hospitalization, before my hair grew back, so strict discipline wasn't what caused it to fall out in December.
 It was a prolonged fast, about 7 days.
 I did 3 prolonged fasts in my life.
 Only that one corresponded (later) with hair regrowth.
 - The Tayler hospitalization had given me a lot of junk food and I was eating lots of sweets after, as well, still on the dietary momentum from that hospitalization, even chocolate-chip cookies and cakes and things like that, somewhat addictively.
 But then I resumed strict discipline and a steak-primarily diet maybe a month or so after.
 I think steak/salmon-only.
 - Besides the geriatric unit hospitalization, the period of eating sweets starting from the Tayler hospitalization might've caused the hair loss.
-Other than those two hospitalization, the social pain of losing Tayler might've contributed as well.
+Other than those two hospitalizations, the social pain of losing Tayler might've contributed as well.
 The other two times my hair would grow back happened during an isolated period and a more-social period, respectively, both when I was strictly doing steak/salmon-only diet with some Paleo leniency.

 #### I didn't mention fingernails (fingernails regrowth)